 Apply to Enrol

-Thank you for your interest in Beaumaris Secondary College.
-Students who reside within the designated neighbourhood boundary for our college are eligible for enrolment.
-Please visit our COLLEGE BOUNDARY page for more information.
-If you reside within the boundary, please complete the online Enrolment Application Form below (one form per child you wish to enrol) and we will be in touch to arrange an Enrolment Interview with the Assistant Principal.
+If you reside within our boundary, please complete the Enrolment Application Form below (one form per child you wish to enrol) and we will be in touch.

 - It is highly recommended that parent/s AND student/s attend a college tour prior to submitting an online Enrolment Application Form – CLICK HERE TO BOOK!